Mbali-coder504/Learner_Registration_System/README.md

-# Learner_Registration_System
+# customer_database
-It's a registration system that assists lecturers or teachers to enter learners according to their course.
+Links the SQL to python code to automatically store data of the customer in the SQL.